-Refugees and people seeking asylum have long contributed to Australian culture and society, and yet both Labor and the Liberals want to continue their policies that abuse and vilify them.
-The Greens will close the offshore detention camps on Manus Island and Nauru, work towards a genuine regional solution, increase our humanitarian intake and end Temporary Protection Visas to meet our human rights obligations and provide a safe-haven for those who need it.
+Refugees and migrants have long contributed to Australian culture and society, and yet both Labor and the Liberals want to continue policies that abuse and vilify them.
+For years, the major parties have demonised them with terms like 'illegals', despite seeking asylum not being a crime.
+The Greens will close the offshore detention camps on Manus Island and Nauru, work towards a genuine regional solution which creates safe pathways for people seeking asylum, increase our humanitarian intake and end Temporary Protection Visas to meet our human rights obligations and provide a safe-haven for those who need it.